wso2-extensions/esb-connector-salesforcerest/docs/config.md

 ## Salesforce REST 2.0.0 Connector Connection Configuration

-"Connection configuration"
 In the 'Properties' section of each operation, users can configure connection-related information.
 Once the configuration is created, it can be reused in other operations.

 <table>
         <tr>